 Making Workplaces Autism-Friendly

-There are a number of changes that an employer can implement to make a workplace more autism-friendly.
-A workplace that recognises neurological diversity (neurodiversity) is a workplace that is better for all workers.
-It will also benefit autistic workers who may not be aware of their autism, workers who do not have a formal diagnosis, or workers who do not have the confidence to ask for changes.
+There are a number of changes that an employer can put in place to make a workplace more autism-friendly.
+A workplace that recognises neurodiversity is a workplace that is better for all workers.
+It will also benefit autistic workers who may not be aware they are autistic.
+It will help workers who do not have a formal diagnosis.
+It will also support those who do not have the confidence to ask for changes.

-Here are some suggestions for possible adjustments to the workplace to make it more autism-friendly:
+Here are some suggestions for possible changes to the workplace to make it more autism-friendly:

-• reduction in sensory distraction/overload in the workplace: e.g. maximise natural light, enable easy control of light and temperature, reduce strong smells
+• Limit sensory distraction/overload in the workplace.
+For example, maximise natural light, allowing easy control of light and temperature, removing strong smells.

-• that only objective criteria are used for assessment/promotion
+• That only fair criteria are used for assessment/promotion.

-• inclusion of autism in harassment and bullying policies, to minimise harassment and bullying of autistic workers and so that managers or employees who bully or discriminate against autistic workers are dealt with appropriately.
+• Include autism in harassment and bullying policies.
+This helps minimise harassment and bullying of autistic workers.
+It also makes sure that managers or employees who bully or discriminate against autistic workers are dealt with appropriately.

 Reasonable adjustments for individual autistic workers might include:

-• adjustment to the way in which assessments are carried out
+• Alter the way in which assessments are carried out.

-• additional training time off for treatment/appointments, as part of a policy for disability leave
+• Extra training time off for treatment/appointments, as part of a policy for disability leave.

 Useful resources: